mateors/tutorial/couchbase-lite-go-version.md

 ### Now how will i implement couchbase-lite-c embedded database with golang?
-to embed couchbsae-lite-c database with my golang project i have done the following steps...\
+To embed couchbsae-lite-c database with my golang project I have done the following steps...\

 1. Created a project folder ***embed-lite-db*** on my golang working directory **E:\GOLANG\src\mateors** then Copy and pasted the following code: